ROCm/hipSPARSE/docs/howto/using-hipsparse.rst

 =====================

 Before starting a HIP kernel, you can call :cpp:func:`hipSetDevice` to set a device.
-If you do not call the function, the system uses the default device.
+The system uses the default device if you don't call the function.
 Unless you explicitly call :cpp:func:`hipSetDevice` to specify another device, HIP kernels are always launched on device ``0``.
-This is a HIP (and CUDA) device management approach and is not specific to the hipSPARSE library. hipSPARSE honors this approach and assumes you have already set the preferred device before a hipSPARSE routine call.
+This HIP (and CUDA) device management approach is not specific to the hipSPARSE library. hipSPARSE honors this approach and assumes you have already set the preferred device before a hipSPARSE routine call.

 After you set the device, you can create a handle with :ref:`hipsparse_create_handle_`.
 Subsequent hipSPARSE routines take this handle as an input parameter. hipSPARSE only queries the specified device (using :cpp:func:`hipGetDevice`).
-It is your responsibility to provide a valid device to hipSPARSE and ensure device safety.
+You are responsible for providing a valid device to hipSPARSE and ensuring device safety.
 If it's not a valid device, hipSPARSE returns an error message.

 To change to another device, you must destroy the current handle using :ref:`hipsparse_destroy_handle_`,